derekvance21/basketball-analytics/README.md

   - [ ] DReb%
   - [ ] FT%
 - [ ] Game files have teams in header and are used in parse
-- [ ] Game files have (optional?) substitution information, and plays have list of players in the game
+- [ ] Game files have (optional?) substitution information, and thus plays have list of players in the game
-- [ ] Use a lexer to ignore surrounding whitespace
+- [ ] Use a lexer to ignore surrounding (or likely just trailing) whitespace
 - [ ] Allow comments anywhere in the game logs
 - [ ] Optimize parser, refactoring to avoid `try` function